Stop the Clean Air Rollback

 We've come a long way in New Jersey, both in reducing air pollution and promoting clean energy.
 But we still have some of the nation's worst air quality, which triggers millions of asthma attacks and hospital visits every year.

-This spring, Gov. Chris Christie announced intentions to kill one our strongest anti-pollution laws.
+In 2011, Gov. Chris Christie announced intentions to kill one of our strongest anti-pollution laws.
 Known as the Regional Greenhouse Gas Initiative (RGGI), the 10-state program cuts global warming emissions from power plants, requires polluters to pay, and invests that money in clean energy programs.

 A program that works